AudioMuse-AI - Let the choice happen, the open-source way

-AudioMuse-AI is a Dockerized environment that brings smart playlist generation to Jellyfin using deep audio analysis via Essentia with TensorFlow.
+AudioMuse-AI is an Open Source Dockerized environment that brings smart playlist generation to Jellyfin and Navidrome using sonic audio analysis via Librosa, Tensorflow and AI models.
 All you need is in a container that you can deploy locally or on your Kubernetes cluster (tested on K3S).
-In this repo, you also have a /deployment/deployment.yaml example that you need to configure following the configuration parameter chapter.
+In this repo you will find deployment example on both Kubernetes and Docker Compose.

-Addional important information on this project can also be found here: * Brief slide presentation: docs/slide.pdf. * Mkdocs version of this README.md for better visualizzation: Neptunehub AudioMuse-AI DOCS
+Addional important information on this project can also be found here: * Mkdocs version of this README.md for better visualizzation: Neptunehub AudioMuse-AI DOCS

 Table of Contents